NullVoxPopuli/ElectroMedia-Core/README.md

 * Download [the dependencies suite for EMC-Core](http://www.neuravion.io/file.axd?file=/EMC/EMC%20Requirements.zip "EMC-Core Dependencies") and unzip to the folder containing your executable

 ## Changelog
+* **v0.2.0.0** -- **Pre-Alpha Release 1**.
+Completed transition to the new EmcCore structure.
+FFT analysis is still part of the MusicFileOperations static class, but the Analyzers are in charge of their own behavior now.
+Goals now are to flesh out the Analyzer behavior to make the system more robust.
+Part of this Pre-Alpha Release is to also incorporate the GoogleTest framework.
+I will also be working heavily on performance enhancements (stack vs. heap memory for song data and the like, algorithm performance, et cetera).
 * **v0.1.9.7** -- Fleshed out more with the analyzers.
 Going to postpone the Analyzer threading until Pre Alpha 2 (v0.3.0.0).
 All that remains at the moment for Pre Alpha 1 (v0.2.0.0) is to make ConvertMp3ToArf to return a vector of spectral data and have the Analyzers do their thing in Analyzer::Analyze.
 * **v0.1.9.6** -- Changed the way that EMC handles Settings with config.json.
 Now, EMC has a global singleton "Settings" which is loaded into memory by the "SettingsBuilder" (formerly ConfigurationHandler).
 Further, major improvements have been added to the structure of EMC in preparation for the addition of the Analyzer package.
 * **v0.1.9.5** -- Major improvements to nomenclature.
 Changed many variable names and header guards to fit Google's C++ Style Guide.
 Also fixed up header inclusions and removed vestigial FrequencyMaximum class.